The Project CCHAIN Linked Dataset

 informal_settlement_community_surveys_v2 family composition, occupancy type, occupation, power source, water supply, toilet access, finances, education, tenure, transport, hazard experience, disaster support, diseases experienced, healthcare access

-Due to the sensitive nature of surveys and the vulnerability of the subjects involved, access to this table is regulated.
-Requests for access must be submitted for review and approval by the Philippine Action for Community-Led Shelter Initiatives, Inc. (PACSII).
+The license for this table is CC BY-SA 4.0.
+Requests for access must be submitted to the Philippine Action for Community-Led Shelter Initiatives, Inc. (PACSII).

 To submit a request, please use this form.